-Here at Accessibility Services, we test many sites, not just holiday ones, that seem very accessible at first, then there is a part of the procedure that is not.
+Here at Accessibility Services, we test many sites.
+A large number seem very accessible at first, then there is a part of the procedure that is not.

 Just one page, will make the person that it is not accessible for, and not be able to book their relaxing break.
-There could be many of issues found for various people who use different assistive technologies and as I said, it could be anywhere, the most frustrating part, could be the last page, entering all the information and the last part is to submit, then the element assigned is not available for many assistive technologies.
+There could be any number of issues found for various people who use different assistive technologies and as I said, it could be anywhere.
+The most frustrating part could be the last page.
+Entering all the information and the last part is to submit.
+Then the element assigned is not available for many assistive technologies.